-Your tween is starting to develop blackheads and mild pimples, so you head out to the drug store and buy him an acne cleanser.
+Your tween is starting to develop blackheads and mild pimples, so you head out to the drug store and buy him an acne treatment.
 And he is actually using it!

-Tween skin is still young and sensitive, so many of the acne cleansers available can irritate their skin.
+Tween skin is still young and sensitive, so many of the OTC acne products available can irritate their skin.
 What's a parent to do?

 If OTC acne products are drying out your tween's skin, try this:

-- Have your tween use an acne cleanser only at night, and a non-medicated cleanser in the morning.
+- Have your tween use their acne treatments only at night, and a non-medicated cleanser in the morning.

 - Don't forget the moisturizer!
-The moisturizer you use isn't the best choice for your tween.
+The moisturizer that you use for your skin isn't the best choice for your tween.
 Instead, get him a non-medicated, oil-free and noncomedogenic brand.
 Hypo-allergenic and fragrance free is a plus.
 (I personally love Purpose, but shop around to find one that suits your tween.
 She's more likely to use it if she likes it.)